UCD Ops & AI-Enabled User Researchers

 But speeding up analysis with AI does change the culture too:

-It risks introducing bias, that the AI will provide a bad recommendations
+• It risks introducing bias, that the AI will provide duff recommendations

 However, given the operating context to drive towards AI, that teams are under so much pressure to deliver they might not have a choice.

-It is almost inevitiable that teams will need to lean into AI-solutions to achieve their objectives.
-So if AI-enabled user research in inevitable, questions then move to:
+It is almost inevitable that teams will need to lean into AI-solutions to achieve their objectives.
+So, if AI-enabled user research in inevitable, questions we need to consider:

-- Do we want to hire (a team of consultants) to do this? (at even greater cost)
+• Do we want to hire (a team of consultant experts) to do this? (at a great cost)

-- Do we want premium tools to support us? (how much, is it safe?)
+• Do we need premium tools to support us? (how much, are they safe?)

-- Do we have the tools to do this in-house? (or anyone to deploy them?)
+• Do we have tools in-house? (or anyone skilled to deploy them?)

 There is a lot to be decided on AI-policy and guidance; it feels like more guardrails can’t come soon enough.

 On the day, I was nervous but after the first 5 miles I felt strong and pushed on and on.
-At 21 miles I nearly cracked but I dragged on to the end.
+At 21 miles I nearly cracked but was dragged round to the end.

 I finished the Yorkshire Marathon with a time of 3 hours 24 minutes 51 seconds, a time I was delighted with.

 Will I run another Marathon?
-Hopefully one day.
+Yeah, hopefully one day.